sudoLuko/CMDcal/README.md

 CMDcal is a small, command-line operated, appointment scheduling application built in a single Bash file.
 It makes use of the [Dialog](https://linux.die.net/man/1/dialog) library for the GUI, and saves all appointment data in a plain-text file called 'save.txt'.
 I built this for my CS224 class (currently in college) and am putting it here for street cred!

-This program was built on linux.
+This program was built on Linux.
 No gurantees it will run anywhere else.

 ### Features
 - Schedule an appointment (date, time, reason) //add pic of calander